wp-plugins/seo-automatic-wp-core-tweaks/readme.txt

 26. Uploads Folder: You will need to have writable permission
 27. Attempt to create the uploads folder and set the permission to writable.
 28. Change H2 tags to H1
+29. Import / export your settings from another site.
+Once you set preferences the first time, just export.
+Then import that file on future domains, and you're done.

 == Installation ==